 - 1 pound sweet Italian sausage crumbled and browned.

-- 2 15-ounce cans Great Northern white beans rinsed and drained
+- 30 ounces Great Northern white beans canned, rinsed and drained

 - 2 teaspoons white pepper